MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-port-usage.md

 Azure PlayFab Party has two communication patterns that must be permitted by the local device and environmental infrastructure in order for API operation to succeed:

- 1. HTTPS communication, which is initiated from the API caller to multiple Azure web services, including *playfabapi.com*.
+ 1. HTTPS communication, which is initiated from the API caller to multiple cloud web services, including *playfabapi.com*.

  2. UDP socket-based secure communication with transparent cloud relay servers, and other peer devices (if supported).

 If either pattern is blocked, early PlayFab Party API operations or automatic notifications such as the initial [`PartyRegionsChangedStateChange`](reference/structs/partyregionschangedstatechange.md) will report [`PartyStateChangeResult::InternetConnectivityError`](reference/enums/partystatechangeresult.md) or applicable errors.

 For web service request issues, other necessary PlayFab and platform operations outside of Party such as the user login functions would also likely fail.
 These failures are often caused by local firewall restrictions or proxy requirements for HTTPS connections.
-Most issues can be resolved by enabling direct, outbound HTTPS communication to Azure web services from the local device or network.
+Most issues can be resolved by enabling direct, outbound HTTPS communication to cloud web services from the local device or network.

 The rest of this topic focuses on the PlayFab Party-specific UDP socket communication requirements.